-This guide covers installation instructions in development environment, for a production guide see: Install Discourse in production with the official, supported instructions
+This guide covers installation instructions for a macOS development environment, for production guides see: Install Discourse in production with the official, supported instructions

 So you want to set up Discourse on macOS to hack on and develop with?

 We’ll assume that you don’t have Ruby/Rails/Postgres/Redis installed on your Mac.
 Let’s begin !

 Run this script in your Terminal (or equivalent), to setup your machine for Discourse development:

 This script will install following new packages on your system:

 In case you have any of this package pre-installed and don’t want to run entire script, see the script and pick the packages you don’t have currently installed.
 The script is fine-tuned for Discourse, and includes all the packages required for Discourse installation.

 Now that we have installed Discourse dependencies, let’s move on to install Discourse itself.

 Exit your shell and restarting it ensures that the paths to the installed packages are correctly picked up by the Terminal.

 ~ indicates home folder, so Discourse source code will be available in your home folder.